benjaminJ53/benjaminJ53/README.md

-## My name is Ben and this is my GitHub portfolio 😊
+## Project page
 I am currently enrolled in a coding developer course by TechNative.
-I am working my way through HTML, CSS, JS and learning GItHub.
+I am working my way through HTML, CSS, JS, as well as learning GItHub.
 I have created one previous website, and I am working on many more that I will be posting here!
-Thank you for reading and I hope you enjoy my work ❤️
+Thank you for reading and I hope you enjoy my work 😊